Triple Corners Right Rock Climbing

 Hike left and down hill from Waimea or up and right from the Center section and Black Jack Boulders approach.

 Weather station 10.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Triple Corners Right:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Triple Corners Right: